-Due to the complex and diverse shape of the sample, the high precision requirements, and the general processing equipment are difficult to adapt, so the idea of using a digital pulse to control the machine tool is proposed.
+In 1948, the United States Air Force commissioned Parsons in the US to develop processing equipment for inspecting helicopter propeller blade profiles.
+The complex and diverse shape of the samples, combined with the high precision requirements, made it difficult to adapt general processing equipment, leading to the proposal of using a digital pulse to control the machine tool.

-Moreover, with the continuous development of numerical control technology and the expansion of application fields, he plays an increasingly important role in the development of some important industries (IT, automobile, light industry, medical care, etc.) cause the digitization of the equipment needed in these industries is a major trend in modern development.
+The application of numerical control technology brought about a revolution in traditional manufacturing and has become a symbol of industrialization.
+With the ongoing development of numerical control technology and the increasing number of fields in which it is applied, it plays an increasingly critical role in the development of key industries such as IT, automobile, light industry, and healthcare.
+The digitization of equipment in these industries is a major trend in modern development.

 - New trends in high-speed, high-precision machining technology and equipment

-The CINCINNATI HyperMach machine has a feed rate of up to 60m/min, a fast speed of 100m/min, an acceleration of 2g and a spindle speed of 60,000r/min.
+Many automakers worldwide, including Shanghai General Motors Corporation in China, have replaced their production machines with production lines consisting of high-speed machining centers.
+The CINCINNATI HyperMach machine has a feed rate of up to 60m/min, a rapid speed of 100m/min, an acceleration of 2g, and a spindle speed of 60,000r/min.

 - Five-axis linkage processing and compound machining machine tools develop rapidly

 The 5-axis joint machining of 3D curved parts can be performed with optimal tool geometry, resulting in not only good finishing but also improved efficiency.
 It is commonly believed that the efficiency of a 5-axis linkage machine can be comparable to two 3-axis linkage machines, especially when high-speed milling of hardened steel parts is carried out using ultra-hard material milling cutters such as cubic boron nitride.
 In such cases, 5-axis simultaneous machining can deliver higher efficiency than 3-axis simultaneous machining.